Krk: Roman era

 Krk came under Roman rule once they defeated the Liburnians.
 The town of Krk (Curicum) became a town with Italic law whose status evolved to give it the rights of a municipality.
 Nothing is known about the internal organizations of the town of Krk during this time.
 Near the present-day Franciscan monastery, the remains of thermal baths have been found.
 The defensive walls of Roman Curicum were among the most secure of all the towns on the Eastern Adriatic fortified by the Romans.
 Work began on their construction during the Civil War in Rome (50 BCE) and they were further strengthened in the 160s CE, to enable them to withstand attacks by the Quadi and Marcomanni who were at that time threatening the Adriatic.
 Not far from Krk in 49 BCE there was a decisive sea battle between Caesar and Pompey, which was described impressively by the Roman writer Lucan (39–65 CE) in his work Pharsalia.
 When the Empire was divided, Krk came under the Eastern Roman Empire.

 Municipium Flavium Fulfinum is an old Roman settlement near the town of Omišalj.
 Archaeological findings show the first traces of settlement in the area dating back into the 1st century when the Romans settled the area following the Illyrian Wars as a retirement community for soldiers.
 The Romans constructed the city for the retired Roman soldiers during the Flavian dynasty.
-The settlement was abandoned in the Late antiquity.
+The settlement was abandoned in Late antiquity.

 Roman ruins can be seen today in some parts of the town of Krk, for example mosaics in some houses.
 A temple to the Roman goddess Venus was discovered near the small gate (mala vrata) in the old city.
-This is the only temple dedicated to the goddess Venus to be found on the eastern side of the Adriatic and it dates back to 1st century BC.
-It's unique in that approval from the emperor’s family itself was needed before building could commence for such a statue to be built.
+This is the only temple dedicated to the goddess Venus to be found on the eastern side of the Adriatic and dates back to 1st century BC.
+It is unique because direct approval from the emperor’s family was needed before building could commence for such a statue to be built.
 The temple is located within a shop just inside of the small gate.

-Migration Period
+Migration period

 The walls of the town of Krk could not withstand attacks by the Avars (7th century), but in contrast to Salona, Scardona and Aeona, life in Krk quickly returned to normal, and Krk functioned as one of the Dalmatian city-states.
 The Croats penetrated into the town on several occasions.
 They retained many of the Roman names they found there and so it is said that Krk has a "mosaic dialect".
 Following the Treaty of Aachen (812) the entire island was ceded to the Byzantine Empire and was governed according to the norms of that Empire.
 During the reign of Emperor Constantine Porphyrogenitus (10th century), Krk was known as Vekla, of which the Romanized variant, also used by the Venetians, was Veglia.